 The League's Play Appraisal Committee considers all properly submitted requests.
-The deadline is no later than 45 days prior to contest.
+The deadline is December 21.

 No request will be approved:

 - If directorial desire is the sole justification. - If stage directions and scenic descriptions are the only justification. - If elements of the Unit Set will serve the same purpose or achieve a similar effect. - If the requested item(s) exceeds eight feet or does not fold to four feet. - If it requires casters.
 (Some exceptions for properties)